JulieHM/Notisblokk/notisblokk/src/main/resources/notisblokk/gui/README.md

 Used JavaFX and FXML files to make the user interface.
-In this directory (gui) the FXML file is stored
+The FXML file is stored in this directory